 2003 Invasion of Iraq: Google Translate and Nigerian Uranium

 28 January 2003.
-George W. Bush, President of the United States, addressed Congress in his State of the Union speech.
+George W. Bush, President of the United States, addressed Congress in his .
 For most of his long speech, he outlined the justifications to invade Iraq where he confidently stated that “the British government has learned that Saddam Hussein recently sought significant quantities of uranium from Africa” to develop a nuclear bomb.

 A couple of months later, the United States, the United Kingdom, Australia, and Poland invaded Iraq.